 Connect your headphones to HP1 on the front panel.
-Connect your Antelope Audio Edge or Verge modeling microphone to any of the preamp/combo inputs labeled A1 - A4 on the rear panel.
+Connect your Antelope Audio Edge or Verge modeling microphone to any of the preamp/combo inputs between 5 to 12 on the rear panel.
 Note that the Edge Solo and Verge each occupy a single input, whereas the Edge Duo takes two and the Edge Quadro takes four.

-Open the Control Panel and enter the 'Routing' tab.
-Drag the colored blocks labeled 'EMU MIC', with the numbers corresponding to the input(s) that your mic is connected to, onto the colored number blocks labeled 'HP1'.
+Open the Orion Studio Rev. 2017 Control Panel and enter the 'Routing' tab.
+Drag the colored blocks labeled 'EMU MIC', with numbers corresponding to the input(s) which your mic is connected to, onto the colored number blocks labeled 'HP1'.